KjellKod/g3sinks/README.md

 The license is public domain, a.k.a the  UNLICENSE.
 See details at the sink [location](https://github.com/KjellKod/g3sinks/tree/master/logrotate).

+## Syslog
+This sink directs g3log messages into the unix syslog system.
+Settings with syslog-ng/rsyslog can then be used to sort these to separate files, forward them to a remote machine, rotate log files when they get large, etc.

+The mapping between G3 and syslog concepts is as follows:

+* The log level is mapped to a syslog level by default as

+        1. G3LOG_DEBUG -> LOG_DEBUG
+        2. INFO -> LOG_INFO
+        3. (INFO.value + WARNING.value )/2 -> LOG_NOTICE [there's no notice level in G3)
+        4. WARNING -> LOG_WARNING
+        5. FATAL -> LOG_CRIT

+* If you log to a custom level between these, the level will be "rounded down".
+For example, a log record with a level of (FATAL.value-1) will get a syslog level of WARNING
+* You can adjust this behavior through the setLevel() function.
+* The "identity" of your process can be changed via the constructor's argument or the setIdentity() method.
+This is usually the primary value for filtering.
+* The syslog "facility code" of the messages is set to LOG_USER by default, but use setFacility() to change.
+* By default, nothing is written to the console when you log.
+You can have messages also echoed to stderr by calling echoToStderr()
+* On the first log (only) of your program, a special banner header can be written.
+Use setLogHeader() to enable this.
+Use this to distinguish between runs in the logs.

+A word of caution: syslog will timestamp each record itself, but with the time that the syslog daemon recieved the message, not the time it was created.
+You can include the creation time in your record via the formatter.
+The setFormatter() function accepts a function pointer of the type `std::string (*) (const LogMessage&)` to handle the formatting.

+An example program is at `syslog/example/main.cpp`.

+The syslog sink should work out of the box on Linux systems without additional dependencies.
+It has not been tested on Cygwin.

+This component license is public domain, a.k.a the  UNLICENSE.
+See details at the sink [location](https://github.com/KjellKod/g3sinks/tree/master/logrotate).

 # Snippets
 [Code snippet examples and a short description](snippets/README.markdown).
 These are not installed but can be used as helpful examples on how to create your custom sinks